Teams meeting recording

 Meeting recording is missing

-If you’re an administrator, you can use the following diagnostic tool to validate that the meeting recording completed successfully and it was uploaded to OneDrive or Stream, based on the meeting ID and recording start time:
+You can use the following diagnostic tool to validate that the meeting recording completed successfully and it was uploaded to OneDrive or SharePoint:

-Select Run Tests below, which will populate the diagnostic in the Microsoft 365 Admin Center.
+Select Run Tests to populate the diagnostic in the Microsoft 365 admin center.

-In the Run diagnostic pane, enter the URL of the meeting in the URL of the meeting that was recorded field (usually found in the meeting invitation) as well as the date of the meeting in the When was the meeting recorded? field and then select Run Tests.
+In the Run diagnostic pane, enter the URL of the meeting in the URL of the meeting that was recorded field (usually found in the meeting invitation) and the date of the meeting in the When was the meeting recorded? field and then select Run Tests.

-The tests will validate that the meeting recording completed successfully and it was uploaded to Stream or OneDrive.
+The tests validate that the meeting recording completed successfully and it was uploaded to SharePoint or OneDrive.